ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * The value consists solely of an organization name and does not contain any additional free-form content such as instructions, URLs, or messaging intended to influence end user behavior, as determined by client security policy or heuristics.

-If the organization name cannot be verified through registry checks or heuristics, the client MUST NOT display the "o" field to the end user.
+If the organization name cannot be verified through registry checks or heuristics, the client should avoid displaying the "o" field to the end user.
+Standardization of registry checks or heuristics are beyond the scope of this document, including how such a list is created and updated and how the registry check or heuristics influence user experience or user interface elements of the structured DNS error response.

 DNS clients MAY keep all fields conveyed in the EXTRA-TEXT field for evaluation according to the client security  policy.
 Such data MUST NOT be automatically trusted, displayed to end users, or used to influence security decisions without appropriate validation.